AndreasVikke-School/CPH-Business-Security/Week7/Excersise-A6.md

     noopen, instructs the browser not to try and download the file but instead show it in the browser

 #### X-XXS-Protection:
-    configures the cross-site scription filter, which is build into most browsers
+    configures the cross-site scripting filter, which is build into most browsers

 #### Content-Security-Policy:
     effective measure to protect site from XSS attacks, by whitelisting sources of approved content.
     - default-src 'self'; style-src 'self' maxcdn.bootstrapcdn.com; font-src 'self'  https: data:

-# A9 Components with Known Vulnerabilities